Martin Abern: Trotskyist

 In 1938, Abern helped found the Socialist Workers Party (SWP) and he was on the National Committee of that organization from 1938 until 1940.
 The April 1940 convention of the SWP instructed the National Committee of the party to take disciplinary action against Abern, Shachtman, James Burnham, and their factional supporters if that group failed to abide by the decisions of the convention.
 In accordance with these instructions, the National Committee suspended Burnham, Shachtman, and Abern at its meeting of April 22, 1940, giving the members of this so-called "petty-bourgeois opposition" an opportunity to recant and return to the party.
 Burnham left the radical movement at this time, while Abern joined Max Shachtman's in establishing a new organization called the Workers Party of the United States (WPUS).
 The pair were expelled from the SWP by a Plenum Conference held in Chicago from Sept.
 27 to 29, 1940.

 Abern was elected to the governing National Committee of the WPUS at the time of its formation in 1940 and remained in the top leadership of that organization for the rest of his life.

-Death
+Death and legacy

 Abern, who adopted the party name Harry Allen, was a central leader of the Workers Party and frequent contributor to its paper, Labor Action, until his death from a heart attack in April 1949.
 Abern was 50 years old at the time of his death.

-Legacy

 Abern's papers comprise part of the John Dwyer Papers held by Wayne State University in Detroit, Michigan.
 A small collection of his correspondence with Leon Trotsky is also housed at the University of Michigan in Ann Arbor.